ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Because who got time to register parameter names and all of their typeMaps</blockquote>

 <h3>4.
-Kotlin Under the Hood: Exploring Objects, Companion Objects, and Annotations: @JvmStatic… - <a href="https://medium.com/@abhaysingbhosale123/kotlin-under-the-hood-exploring-objects-companion-objects-and-annotations-jvmstatic-71e1bf1128df" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mastering Android ViewModels: Essential Dos and Don’ts Part 5 🛠️5️⃣ - <a href="https://medium.com/proandroiddev/mastering-android-viewmodels-essential-dos-and-donts-part-5-️5️⃣-14d04ec2426a" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abhaysing Bhosale`**
+✍️ **posted by `Reza`**

-<blockquote>Hello!
-In this article, we will explore the inner workings of objects and companion objects in Kotlin, along with the annotations…</blockquote>
+<blockquote>keep these in mind for better code quality when doing ViewModels!</blockquote>

 <h3>5.
 Why I Misjudged the Samsung Galaxy Fold6 - <a href="https://medium.com/deep-sweet-valuable/why-i-misjudged-the-samsung-galaxy-fold6-366c3665d27f" target="_blank" rel="noopener noreferrer">link</a></h3>